 Well-conducted audit is widely recognised as a tool for driving health care quality improvement (QI).
 QI projects utilising methodology such as the Model for Improvement and Statistical Process Control charts are a growing area of focus for the team.

-The programme aims to deliver 1-2 audits per year addressing the following objectives:
+The programme aims to address the following objectives:

 - Making best use of the blood donor gift

 - Increased awareness of the appropriate use of blood for patients.